Deregulation Act 2015: Provisions

 Inspectors within the Environment Agency are required to consider economic growth.

 The act abolished the obligation for sellers of dangerous substances, including acids, to be registered with their district council.

 Turban-wearing Sikhs are exempted from wearing head protection equipment in all industries rather than specifically construction sites.

 The requirement on a publican to renew a licence is abolished.
 The requirement on a publican to report a lost or stolen licence is abolished.

+The act allowed private hire drivers to work outside the area of the authority they are licensed by.